instructlab/community/CONTRIBUTOR_ROLES.md

 To become a project Maintainer, you must meet the following requirements:

-- You have been a Reviewer for at least 1 month.
+- You have been a Member for at least 1 month.
 - You have a deep understanding of the technical goals and direction of the project.
 - You have a deep understanding of the technical domain of the project.
 - You have made sustained contributions to design and direction by: